 Mrs. Weasley walked out of the room.

 Hermione started to cry.
 Ron wrapped her into a hug and she sobbed against his chests.
-"Your parents saw me without my top on," she wept.
+"Your parents saw me with my top open," she cried.

 "I'm sorry," Ron murmured against her hair.

 "My pants were unbuttoned.
 I don't even know when you did that," the words came out broken.